catkutay/HIT226slides/week1/index.md

 <!-- .slide: data-background-image="images/bg-mouse.jpg" -->
 ### Activity: Setup a git repository

+* So now: Register for Bitbucket with your CDU email.
+Make sure you monitor this email.
+* Then setup you ssh key for access (esp when using visual support tools like SourecTree or GIT GUI)[https://support.atlassian.com/bitbucket-cloud/docs/set-up-an-ssh-key/](Support)
+* Create a new repository for your preparation for the unit

+Note:
-* Note if you prefer to use github, that's okay, but more instructions will be for bitbucket.
+If you prefer to use github, that's okay, but more instructions will be for bitbucket.
 The main difference is Bitbucket is used for commercial applications more and has more security
-* So now: Register for Bitbucket
-* setup you ssh key for access (esp when using visual support tools like SourecTree or GIT GUI)[https://support.atlassian.com/bitbucket-cloud/docs/set-up-an-ssh-key/](Support)
-* Create a new repository for your preparation for the unit

 <!-- .slide: data-background-image="images/bg-mouse.jpg" data-audio-src="audio/git-wingit.ogg" -->